simeoncloud/Baseline/README.md

 [Integrate LinkedIn account connections in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/linkedin-integration)

-## MSGraph\DeviceManagement\WindowsAutopilotDeploymentProfiles\Self Deploying Profile.json
+## MSGraph\DeviceManagement\WindowsAutopilotDeploymentProfiles\Baseline - Self Deploying Profile.json
 *Intune > Devices > Windows Autopilot deployment profiles*

 **What does this do?**

 Creates an Intune autopilot profile for enrolling machines using the self-deploying method, which enables a device to be enrolled into your environment with little to no user interaction.
 Self-deployment mode comes with restrictions including that the device must have TPM 2.0, and it is not supported on virtual machines even if they have a virtual TPM.
-Devices in the Azure AD group 'BUILTIN - Autopilot Devices - Self Deploying' will be assigned this profile.
+Devices in the Azure AD group 'Baseline - Autopilot Devices - Self Deploying' will be assigned this profile.

 **Why should you use this?**